wd7512/GDSC-solution-challenge/README.md

 ## How to run Symplify:
 1. Clone the repository
 2. Install the Flutter and any other additional requirements.
 3. Run `flutter run`
 Note: Not all body part images have been implemented so may not load!
-We are working on adding them all in the future but we sadly did not have enough time.
+We are working on adding them all in the future but we sadly did not have enough time before submission date.

 ## Team
 University students part of the [Google Developer Student Club at the University of Bristol](https://gdsc.community.dev/university-of-bristol/).